koji-to/OEdii/README.md

-# OEdic
+# OEdii

 <!-- badges: start -->
 <!-- badges: end -->
 ## Overview
-**OEdic**: Outlier Elimination Technique Using Deletion - Imputation Chain
+**OEdii**: Outlier Elimination Technique Using Deletion - Imputation Iteration

-OEdic is R package and outlier elimination technique using deletion-imputation chain.
+OEdii is R package and outlier elimination technique using deletion-imputation iteration.

 It combines prodNA (by missForest package) and Multiple Imputation Techniques (Mice and missForest in this version) to delete outlier cases.